FocusDifferentiating among modes of teaching

 Status as a Theory of TeachingClearly, Teaching Styles Discourses are discourses about teaching.
 None that we encountered, however, seemed to merit the descriptor “theory,” even in very naïve senses of the word.

 Status as a Scientific TheoryAcross all of the entries on this website, few are as laden with uncritical and unsubstantiated assumptions as this one.
 None of the Teaching Styles Discourses that we have been able to examine meet any of our criteria for a scientific discourse.
 In particular, apart from a common reliance on questionnaires that appear to be based almost entirely on beliefs, experiences, and expectations of the designers (as opposed to, for example, defensible research into learning and teaching), there appears to be little that resembles empirical evidence across these discourses.
+We are especially concerned with a recent trend toward deploying the notion of Best Practice in a manner similar to current uses in business contexts.
+These applications tend to rely on simplistic analogies between wildly different phenomena, such as student achievement on standardized tests and net profits.

 - Authority Teaching Style (Lecture Teaching Style; Command Teaching Style; Delivery Teaching Style; Direct(ing) Teaching Style; Expository Teaching; Direct Instruction)